singulatron/superplatform/docs-source/docs/services/registry-svc.md

 ---
-sidebar_position: 40
+sidebar_position: 80
 tags:
+  - registry-service
-  - user-svc
+  - registry
-  - permissions
+  - microservices
-  - roles
+  - addresses
   - authentication
-  - authorization
-  - service
 ---

-# Dynamic Svc
+# Registry Svc

 The dynamic service is designed to help build backendless applications: the goal is to be able to save and query data directly from the frontend.
 Similarly to Firebase.